icoxfog417/sms-tools-workspace/A7/README.md

 ## Question 2.
 Obtain a good harmonic+stochastic analysis of a monophonic musical phrase

 ### Part 2.1
-I liked this sound and its melody is interesting.
+The sound is from one instrument, and its melody is interesting.
 [Lucasgonze-Celebratedpolka-1](https://www.freesound.org/people/lucasgonze/sounds/90053/)

 ### Part 2.2
 Roughly, pitch range of f0: 100-200 Hz, harmonics count:50(because max frequency about 4800Hz), harmony length: 0.1-0.15sec.